The role of steric effects on hydrogen atom transfer reactions: Discussion

 \subsection{Steric attraction in HAT reactions of alkoxy radicals and alkanes}

-Finally, we consider the role of steric attraction, or dispersion interactions, in the barrier heights of HAT reactions between alkoxy radicals and alkanes.
+Finally, we consider the role of steric attraction, or dispersion interactions \cite{Bondi}, in the barrier heights of HAT reactions between alkoxy radicals and alkanes.
 Among the alkoxy radicals in our study, the bulkiest is \textit{tert}-butoxy radical \textbf{4} while the least bulky is methoxy radical \textbf{1}.
 With these two alkoxy radicals, we can compare the most hindered and least hindered reactions in our study for primary, secondary, and tertiary alkane C–H bonds.
 For primary alkane C–H bonds, the least hindered HAT reaction is between methoxy radical \textbf{4} and ethane \textbf{A}, while the most hindered reaction is between \textit{tert}-butoxy radical \textbf{4} with neopentane \textbf{D}.
 Similarly, for secondary alkane C–H bonds, the least hindered reaction is between \textbf{1} and \textbf{E} and the most hindered reaction is between \textbf{4} and \textbf{H}; for tertiary alkane C–H bonds, the least hindered reaction is between \textbf{1} and \textbf{I} and the most hindered reaction is between \textbf{4} and \textbf{L}.
 Table VII compares the relative barrier heights and relative reaction enthalpies between these least hindered and most hindered HAT reactions for primary, secondary, and tertiary C–H bonds.

 As the table shows, for primary, secondary, and tertiary C–H bonds, both the reaction enthalpy and the barrier heights decrease when the reactants go from unhindered to bulky.
 Presumably, the decrease in reaction enthalpy $\Delta H$ is caused by increased hyperconjugative stabilization of the product alkyl radical when the alkane is bulkier.
 However, the even greater decrease in the barrier heights $\Delta H^{\ddag}$ suggests the presence of stabilizing dispersion interactions between the two bulky reactants in the transition state.
+The origins of these dispersion factors are shown graphically in Figure 5.
+Here, the transition state for the reaction of \textbf{4} with \textbf{D} is shown, with the shortest distances between hydrogens on the two reactants labeled.
+These distances reveal that the hydrogens are close enough for steric attraction.